HiraZaidii/stress-escape-/README.md

 2. As a first time user, I want to know about the treatments
 3. As a first time user, I want to know more about clinic
 4. As a first time user, I want to get an impression of what the clinic looks like
+5. As a first time user, I want to be able to sign up for the clinic

 #### Returning User
-5. As a returnign user, I want to know the opening times
+6. As a returnign user, I want to know the opening times
-6. As a returning user, I want to find a phone number to call for information
+7. As a returning user, I want to find a phone number to call for information
-7. As a returning user, I want to see the treatments
+8. As a returning user, I want to see the treatments
-8. As a returning user, I want to leave some comment, suggestion or message to the staff
+9. As a returning user, I want to be able to sign up
-9. As a returning user, I want to find the clinic on social media
+10. As a returning user, I want to find the clinic on social media

 #### Site Owner
-10. As the site owner, I want users to read about what we have to offer
+11. As the site owner, I want users to read about what we have to offer
-11. As the site owner, I want users to know the different type of treatments
+12. As the site owner, I want users to know the different type of treatments
-12. As the site owner, I want the users to be able to contact us
+13. As the site owner, I want the users to be able to contact us

 ## Design